zvector/fate/README.md

 ## Examples

-* [This unit test](https://github.com/nickfargo/deferral.js/blob/master/test/unit/Queue.test.js) provides a step-by-step demonstration of a `Queue` at work.
+* [This unit test](https://github.com/nickfargo/deferral.js/blob/master/test/unit/Pipeline.test.js) provides a step-by-step demonstration of a `Pipeline` at work.
 It mixes together both synchronous and asynchronous operations, and illustrates some of the tail-call considerations mentioned above.